 Interceptor is the go-to heartworm preventive for many Collie parents.
 Many veterinary clinics keep some in stock for their clients, and it is also available at online stores like 1-800-PetMeds, Chewy.com, or Drs.
 Foster & Smith.
 (If you order online, keep in mind that the company will first have to contact your veterinarian for a prescription to be issued, which may slightly delay the shipping time.)

-According to a thorough study conducted on MDR1-affected dogs, Interceptor and its close cousin, Milbemax, rank as high in ML safety due to their use of the compound called milbemycin oxime.
+According to a thorough study conducted on MDR1-affected dogs, Interceptor and its generic, Milbemax, rank high in ML safety due to their use of the compound called milbemycin oxime.
 Documented negative reactions were only provoked at higher-than-normal dosages and were comparatively mild, consisting of salivation, ataxia (dilated pupils), and depression.

 The amped-up version, Interceptor Plus, also contains praziquantel, which is used to treat tapeworms.
 However, the safety of Interceptor Plus has not been evaluated for pregnant or lactating dogs, and it is not recommended for cats.
 Negative reactions such as vomiting, diarrhea, and tremors were only observed at supratherapeutic (higher than recommended) doses.
 But unless your dogs have had a problem with tapeworms (whose segments are visible to the naked eye in dog’s poo), then the regular Interceptor should be fine.